 Unfortunately, most people give up before they see any serious returns.
 They make nothing for the first 6 months, and decide to call it quits, not realizing that a fortune lies in store for them.

 Wealth grows exponentially—you make very little money for months, even years, and then all of a sudden, it explodes through the fucking roof.
+This is the 10x rule at play.

 This is especially the case with internet money, due to the wide-reaching nature of our content.
 Once your blog, website, product, YouTube channel, or info product gains some credibility, it spreads like wildfire.